• Skip to primary navigation

 Make this recipe

-If you were a person who enjoyed fried eggs and toast before going vegan, this vegan egg will really scratch that itch.
+If you enjoyed fried eggs and toast before going vegan, this 5-minute vegan egg will really scratch that itch.

 Eggy tofu is made by quickly browning slabs of super firm tofu in a skillet, and seasoning them with kala namak (black salt) and pepper.
 Kala namak is kind of magic.